IIPL-HangzhouDianziUniversity/DEFN-Pytorch/README.md

   Figure 6: The Training Results using Isolated Strategy.
 </p>

+Segmentation results employing the isolated macular hole injection method, comparing the proposed DEFN, DEFN+$\mathcal{L}_{DWC}$ and prior segmentation models.
+The evaluation spans four classes:  All (Average across all classes), MH (Macular Hole), ME (Macular Edema) and RA (Retina).
+The best values for each metric are highlighted in red, while the second-best values are highlighted in blue, and the values of our model are bolded.

 <div align=center>
   <img src="https://github.com/IIPL-HangzhouDianziUniversity/DEFN-Pytorch/blob/main/Tables/train_Comprehensive.png"width=50% height=50%>
 </div>
 <p align=center>
   Figure 7: The Training Results using Comprehensive Strategy.
 </p>

+Segmentation results employing the comprehensive macular hole injection method, comparing the proposed DEFN, DEFN+$\mathcal{L}_{DWC}$ and prior segmentation models.
+The evaluation spans four classes: All (Average across all classes), MH (Macular Hole), ME (Macular Edema) and RA (Retina).
+The best values for each metric are highlighted in red, while the second-best values are highlighted in blue, and the values of our model are bolded.

 <div align=center>
   <img src="https://github.com/IIPL-HangzhouDianziUniversity/DEFN-Pytorch/blob/main/Tables/finetune_Isolated.png"width=50% height=50%>